A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: Experiment and Results

-An dataset to experiment with PCADS-PB model is generated based on the real dataset known as ``D2CAV.''
-The dataset contains of 75 left turn, 78 right turn, 62 U-turn scenarios.
-As per the scope of this paper, SWA, accelerator pedal and brake pedal signals are extracted from this dataset.
-The signals are recorded every 100 ms. This dataset is used as a good ToD input dataset.
-In the next step, 31 observations are randomly selected from the left turn, right turn and U-turn scenarios, and an FDI attack dataset is created by injecting noise to the SWA in these 31 observations.
-The noise is injected using the attack formula, shown in Eq.~(\ref{eq:Attackformulation}) and is implemented using MATLAB.
-As illustrated in Fig.~\ref{fig:AtkStrCmdWoW}, an attack dataset consists two points of injection in the SWA command and the duration of the injected noise is 2 seconds.
-The points of injection are close to the beginning of turns and around the mid-point of turning.
-These two datasets are termed as P1 noise real data, and P2 noise real data.
-In the final step, a virtual vehicle model is used to generate dataset for vehicle physical parameters.
-The virtual vehicle model is selected as an electric drive train with six degrees of freedom.
-Vehicle physical parameters are selected from three subsystems including ESS, traction motor and VDs.
-Virtual vehicle model is configured and simulated using virtual vehicle composer application in MATLAB/Simulink.
-One dataset of the vehicle physical parameters is created with the good ToD input dataset and two datasets are created for the attack dataset with P1 and P2 noise injection, these are named as P1 noise virtual vehicle data, and P2 noise virtual vehicle data.
+An experimental dataset for the PCADS-PI model is generated based on the real dataset known as ``D2CAV.''
+The dataset contains 75 left turn, 78 right turn, and 62 U-turn scenarios.
+As per the scope of this paper, steering wheel angle, accelerator pedal, and brake pedal signals are extracted from this dataset.
+The signals are recorded every 100 ms. This dataset is referred to as a good ToD input dataset.
+In the next step, this dataset is used as inputs to simulate virtual vehicle models.
+One dataset of the vehicle physical parameters is created with the good ToD input dataset and another is created for the attack dataset as an input.
+The data generation of vehicle parameters with steering wheel angle FDI injection is illustrated in Fig.~\ref{fig:virtual_veh_mdl}.
+In this diagram, steering wheel input is shown as FDI noise at two different points, A and B during the turning action.
+It can be noted that the good data generation for vehicle physical parameters is a similar process except for the FDI in any input.
+The configuration of the virtual vehicle model and the set of vehicle physical parameters recorded by simulating the virtual vehicles are the same for good ToD input and ToD input with noise.
+To generate the good dataset of vehicle physical parameters, the virtual vehicle model is simulated without the good ToD input dataset.
+The virtual vehicle models are selected from three potential electric drive train configurations with six degrees of freedom.
+Virtual Vehicle Config 1, 2, 3 refer to a single motor, dual motor, and quad motor used as propulsion motors.
+Vehicle physical parameters are selected from three subsystems including the energy storage system, traction motor, and vehicle dynamics.
+The virtual vehicle model is configured and simulated in MATLAB/SIMULINK software.
+To inject the noise, the attack formula, shown in Eq.~(\ref{eq:Attackformulation}) is implemented using MATLAB.
+As illustrated in Fig.~\ref{fig:AtkStrCmdWoW}, an attack dataset consists of two points of injection in the steering wheel angle command and the duration of the injected noise is 2 s.
+The points of injection are at the beginning of turns and during the mid-point of turning.
+The attack dataset is created by injecting noise into the steering wheel angle in 30 randomly selected observations of the left turn, right turn, and U-turn scenarios.
+In the final step of data generation, the good dataset and attack dataset of vehicle physical parameters generated from the virtual vehicle model are formatted to train and test the anomaly detection model.